 The TIA was a custom chip that generated the video output for the VCS, generating the screen display and the sound effects.
 As described above, the chip was designed around not having a frame buffer, relying on the CPU to send the correct signals and timing them precisely to display the objects on the screen.

 If you want to learn the dirty details of how to program games for the Atari 2600, I have a cool course that teaches coding for the VCS using assembly language.
 We use the super simple 2600 architecture to learn how digital machines work under the hood.
 If this sounds like fun, visit the courses page.

 Before we say goodbye to the second generation, I just want to briefly mention something else that was very important in terms of technology history.
+The Atari VCS was powered by a microprocessor, which is a special integrated chip that orchestrates how the data moves and is processed inside the console.
 When Atari was considering a processor to power the VCS, CPU manufacturers like Intel, Motorola, and MOS started a price fight.
 MOS was the only company that could reach the price point Atari was willing to pay.
 This was an extremely important step in technology history, as we were observing the first steps of a super famous family of processors known as 6502.

 The 6502 CPU ended up powering several video game consoles and microcomputers.
 Most programmers of the 70s and 80s had to code for some type of 6502 processor.
 Besides the Atari 2600, some other famous machines that used a 6502 processor were the Nintendo Entertainment System (NES), the Commodore VIC-20, the Commodore 64, the Apple II, the Tamagotchi, and many (many!) others.